freedomofpress/securedrop-docs/docs/admin/installation/installation_overview.rst

 During this process, you'll set up at least four devices:

-- *Admin Workstation*:
+- Admin Workstation:
-   A laptop running the QubesOS operating system configured as an *Admin Workstation*, that you use to install and administer SecureDrop on the servers via SSH.
-If necessary (i.e. in a small newsroom), the same *SecureDrop Workstation* used for administration may be used as a *Journalist Workstation* by *Journalists* to decrypt, view, and export submitted documents.
-For a larger newsroom, you may set up additional *Journalist Workstations* as needed for *Journalist* use.
+   A laptop running the QubesOS operating system configured as an Admin Workstation, that you use to install and administer SecureDrop on the servers via SSH.
+If necessary (i.e. in a small newsroom), the same SecureDrop Workstation used for administration may be used as a *Journalist Workstation* by Journalists to decrypt, view, and export submitted documents.
+For a larger newsroom, you may set up additional *Journalist Workstations* as needed for Journalist use.
-- *Application Server*:
+- Application Server:
    An Ubuntu server running two segmented Tor hidden services.
-The *Source* connects to the *Source Interface*, a public-facing Tor *Onion Service*, to send messages and documents to the *Journalist*.
-The *Journalist* connects to the *Journalist Interface*, an `authenticated Tor *Onion Service* <https://community.torproject.org/onion-services/advanced/client-auth/>`__, using SecureDrop Inbox on a *Journalist Workstation* to download encrypted documents and respond to *Sources*.
+The Source connects to the Source Interface, a public-facing Tor Onion Service, to send messages and documents to the Journalist.
+The Journalist connects to the Admin Interface, an `authenticated Tor Onion Service <https://community.torproject.org/onion-services/advanced/client-auth/>`__, using SecureDrop Inbox on a *Journalist Workstation* to download encrypted documents and respond to Sources.
-- *Monitor Server*:
+- Monitor Server:
-   An Ubuntu server that monitors the *Application Server* with `OSSEC <https://www.ossec.net/>`__ and sends email alerts.
+   An Ubuntu server that monitors the Application Server with `OSSEC <https://www.ossec.net/>`__ and sends email alerts.
 - Network Firewall
    A hardware firewall dedicated to your SecureDrop installation.